-London Contemporary Music Festival (LCMF), ‘the capital’s most adventurous and ambitious festival of new music’ (The Guardian), is back for its eighth edition in seven years.
+In 2019 London Contemporary Music Festival (LCMF), ‘the capital’s most adventurous and ambitious festival of new music’ (The Guardian), returned for its eighth edition in seven years.

-Teaming up with the Serpentine Galleries, experimental choir collective Musarc, Australian curatorial force Liquid Architecture and cult new imprint Ignota Books, and returning to the epic, subterranean Ambika P3, LCMF 2019 is back with its most ambitious programme yet, exploring the witchy turn in art, poetry and music.
+Teaming up with the Serpentine Galleries, experimental choir collective Musarc, Australian curatorial force Liquid Architecture and cult new imprint Ignota Books, and returning to the epic, subterranean Ambika P3, LCMF 2019 presented its most ambitious programme yet, exploring the witchy turn in art, poetry and music.

 LCMF 2019 will age you, haunt you, feed you gossip.
 We'll eavesdrop on onanists, play with mud, dance with ghosts, turn TVs into hearths.
 There will be bloodthirsty crows, (Soma)tic incantations, Soviet erotica and deep meditation.
 The dead will be divined, orchestras teased, dinosaurs consulted, spells cast, pianists hypnotised, audience entropy monitored, state murders exposed.